Grief Gift Ideas: 9 Bereavement Gift Ideas to Make Them Smile.

 A memorial wind chime is a great gift idea because of its sensory nature.
 Every time you hear it chime, it can help you remember your loved one and connect it to a positive sensation.

-I received one when my dad passed and it makes me feel like he’s right there with me every time the wind blows.
+I received one when my dad passed away and it makes me feel like he’s right there with me every time the wind blows.

 It will never take the place of my dad, but it helps me to have an uplifting reminder of him that I can hear every day!
 The chime always makes me smile.